eravse/MailEnable.DeleteAccount/Readme.md

 # MailEnable.DeleteAccount

-Basit ve kullanışlı bu araç MailEnable üzerindeki web servisleri kullanarak verilen listedeki kullanılmayan domain lerinizi MailEnable Üzerinden siler.

-Silme işleminde Tab ve Sav dosyalarının içerisinden de silme yapar.

-MailBox ve buna ağlı klasör
-Login
-AdresMap silme işlemini yapar.
+This simple and useful tool removes unused domains from MailEnable at the given list using web services on MailEnable.

+Deletion also deletes from within the Tab and Sav files.

+The MailBox and the folder connected to it will delete the Login AddressMap.

+# Requirements

+To use the tool, MailEnable Web Services must be actively running.
+DotNet should be installed on the server to run the program.

-# Gereksinimler
+# Configuration

-Toolu kullanmak için MailEnable Web Servislerinin aktif olarak çalışıyor olması gerekmektedir.
-.Net programın çalışacağı sunucuda yüklü olmalıdır.

-#Konfigurasyon

-App.config içerisinden lütfen MailEnable Web Servis adreslerini değiştiriniz.
+Please change the MailEnable Web Service addresses in App.config.

 # İletişim

-Erdem Avni SELÇUK  eravse@gmail.com  |  Ziya Okan Özbey ziyaozbeyy@gmail.com
+Erdem Avni SELÇUK  eravse@gmail.com